gaurav-aryal/personal_blog/src/content/blog/TheSignalAndTheNoise.md

 ---
-title: "The Signal and the Noise: Why So Many Predictions Fail - but Some Don't"
+title: "The Signal and the Noise"
 description: "the reasons behind the frequent failures of predictions, while also illuminating the factors that contribute to successful forecasting, highlighting the importance of leveraging data, statistical modeling, and a mindset of intellectual humility..."
 pubDate: "Mar 16 2024"
 heroImage: "/post_img.webp"